HarryShiL/HarryShiL.github.io/index.md

 Lei Shi is a staff algorithm engineer and the tech lead of the ranking and user behavior modeling group at Baidu's video search.
 Previously, He obtained Ph.D.
 (2018) in Computer Science from University of Chinese Academy of Sciences and B.E.
 (2012) from Wuhan University.

 His research interests include recommender systems, information retrieval, and machine learning.

 <b>Email：</b> <a href="mailto:harryshi.cs@gmail.com">harryshi.cs@gmail.com</a>

 ## News
+* Our team is hiring！Please drop me a message if interested.
-* Please send me emails if you are interested in working with us.
-Experiences with machine learning for ranking and large scale user behavior modeling are preferred.
+* We have a few positions for research interns.
+Please contact me if you are interesed in LLM for Rec or IR.

 ## Experience
 * July 2018 - present, Staff Algorithm Engineer, Baidu Inc.